rkuma183/wilsonmar.github.io/_posts/2017-03-25-agile-perftest.md

 This article is about how to do performance testing and performance engineering work in an Agile way -- during sprints rather than too late in the cycle:

-Agile projects (vs. traditional waterfall) are characterized by:

-* focusing on business priorities and customer value
+To recap, Agile projects (vs. traditional waterfall) are characterized by focusing on business priorities and customer value:

-* cross-functional teams instead of silos
+* cross-functional teams
-* use of short work iterations instead of waterfall phases
+* use of short work iterations
-* incremental development of products instead of late feedback when changes are costly
+* incremental development of products
-* continuous improvement (adjustments) instead of lockdown of requirements
+* continuous improvement (adjustments)
-* measuring progress by workable products of most value to customers rather than adherence to plans that may be obsolete
+* measuring progress by workable products of most value to customers

 > Engage with us to answer these questions:

 1. **How to ensure dependencies are ready before sprint work needs them ...**

-   ... instead of scrambling to fix things blocking progress.
+   This helps to avoid scrambling to fix things blocking progress.

    In order to measure patterns in availability, we have an "run conditions monitor" that makes an on-going "ping" to API services which scripts depend on.